 Prime Minister Jyrki Katainen's Government confirmed these targets in 2011.

 Finland's targets surpass the European Union's Headline Targets because this is necessary in order to ensure the sustainability of Finland's public finances.
 Sustainable economic growth will secure funding for public services and benefits as the baby boomer generation retires.

 Every April, all Member States submit their National Reform Programmes to the EU, describing the measures they will take to attain their national targets.

-Every March, the Commission assesses the Member States' economic situation and the outcomes of the previous year's National Reform Programme, and publishes country-specific policy recommendations in May.
-The Council endorses the final recommendations.
+Every February, the Commission assesses the Member States' economic situation and the outcomes of the previous year's National Reform Programme, and publishes country-specific policy recommendations in May.
+The Council endorses the final recommendations in July.
 The recommendations ensure that each Member State has stable public finances and that the countries will realise the Europe 2020 targets.
 These recommendations should be taken into account in decision-making at national level.